R1 RCM majority shareholders consider taking company private

-Feb 26 (Reuters) - A group of R1 RCM's investors is considering taking the healthcare services provider private, according to a regulatory filing on Monday, sending shares of the company up 30%.
+Feb 26 (Reuters) - A group of R1 RCM's investors is considering taking the healthcare services provider private, according to a regulatory filing on Monday, sending shares of the company up as much as 31%.

 The investor group, led by equity firm New Mountain Capital, said it had submitted a draft proposal to acquire all of the Utah-based company's outstanding shares not currently owned by the investors for a proposed price of $13.75 per share in cash.